A Quick And Lasting Debt Market Index Fix

 The function-equivalence test.
 A LIBOR replacement is functionally equivalent to LIBOR if it is forward-looking and includes an estimate of the credit risk of corporate lending determined in a liquid high-volume market.

-The IOSCO bulletproof agent test.
+The International Organization of Securities Commissions (IOSCO) bulletproof agent test.
 A paraphrase of the IOSCO test involves what is called an index determination agent.
 Someone or something that IOSCO can hold accountable.
-IOSCO wants:
+IOSCO wants that:

 - Index administrators should not themselves participate in trading the index.